cutlerCLI/cutler/README.md

 execution.
 More information about all of the commands can be found by running `cutler help`.

+## Notable Things

+When the `cutler apply` command is run, a snapshot file (`.cutler_snapshot`) will be created at your `$HOME` directory.
+It is used to keep track of the configuration state and can be used to revert to a previous state if needed.
+It is essential that this file is not manually overwritten or deleted, as it is crucial for maintaining the integrity of your configuration.

 ## Resources

 Finding the perfect set of defaults can be a bit of a hassle.
 Check out [the